Elmira High School (New York): History

+In the 1990s public concern about the former industrial use of the school grounds became widespread.

 Until the 2011–2012 school year, Elmira Free Academy would play Southside High School in football for the Erie Bell, a trophy donated to the two schools by a local railroad company.
 In 2011, it was announced that the long-standing rivalry between the schools would come to an end and they would combine.
 The two high schools combined their sports teams by the 2011–12 school year.
 A community vote was taken to determine what new mascot and colors people were interested in.
 On May 25, 2011, the district officially announced that the new team would be called the Elmira Express, a common nickname for Elmiran legend Ernie Davis, the first African-American to ever win the Heisman Trophy in the sport of football.
 The team colors became red, black, and white.

+The Southside High School cafeteria had 8379 sqft of space.

+Circa 2012 the district began changing the building to be the sole high school of the school district.
+The change to Elmira High School was effective July 1, 2014.
+The signage began to change around that time.
+The cafeteria was given a 9546 sqft expansion, with a cost of $7,000,000.
+The anticipated enrollment for fall 2014 was 1,450.

 The Decker Bell replaced the 64-year Erie Bell tradition.
 The new Elmira Express combined team has begun somewhat of a new rivalry with the Corning Hawks from two recently combined schools in Corning, New York.
 Both team combinations were due to severe budget issues that are still imminent and pose a threat to combine the schools altogether.
 The Elmira budget problem also jeopardizes the education of the students in the district, as well as the futures of the employed staff.

+By 2018 there was an industrial waste cleanup effort at Elmira High.
+A 2018 newspaper article in the Star-Gazette put attention on the industrial past of the site.
+Unisys is funding the cleanup.
+Remington Rand, one of the companies that became Unisys, once owned the site.
+6,500 tons of soil had been removed from the school grounds that had been deemed contaminated in summer 2017.

+In 2022 a new sports complex for Elmira High School was scheduled to open.